nylla8444/Cloaxa/README.md

 ## ✨ Features

 *   **IP Masking via Tor:** Routes your browser's traffic through the Tor network, effectively masking your real IP address.
+*   **.onion Site Access:** Enables access to websites on the Tor network with `.onion` addresses.
+*   **Canvas Fingerprinting Protection:** Actively spoofs canvas rendering to prevent unique browser fingerprinting.
+*   **Cookie Auto-Destruction:** Automatically deletes cookies for a domain when its last tab is closed, enhancing privacy.
 *   **WebRTC Leak Prevention:** Implements measures to prevent WebRTC from revealing your real IP address.
 *   **Kill Switch:** Automatically blocks all browser network traffic if the connection to the Tor proxy is lost, preventing accidental IP leaks.
 *   **HTTP Header Control:** Spoofs common HTTP headers like `User-Agent` and `Referer` to make it harder for websites to identify and track your browser.
 *   **Timezone Spoofing:** Reports a generic UTC timezone to websites, helping to mitigate timezone-based browser fingerprinting.
 *   **Geolocation Spoofing:** Intercepts geolocation requests and provides a generic, fake location to prevent websites from accessing your real physical coordinates.
 *   **Persistence:** The extension's state (Tor enabled/disabled) is saved and restored across browser sessions.
+*   **"New Identity" Button:** Allows users to quickly request a new Tor circuit, effectively changing their exit IP address.

 ## ✨ How it looks like: